bjmolitor/ml-agents/docs/Training-Imitation-Learning.md

 5. In `config/trainer_config.yaml`, add an entry for the "Student" Brain.
 Set the `trainer` parameter of this entry to `imitation`, and the `brain_to_imitate` parameter to the name of the teacher Brain: "Teacher".
-   Additionally, set `batches_per_epoch`, which controls how much training to do each moment.
+   Additionally, set `batches_per_epoch` to 5, which controls how much training to do each moment.
 Increase the `max_steps` option if you'd like to keep training the Agents for a longer period of time.
 6. Launch the training process with `mlagents-learn config/trainer_config.yaml